Christian-Trindade/premier-league-data-analyses/readme.md

 - when the game has 3 red cards or more, the average of goals increases by approximately 1 goal.

 - Teams with fewer fouls achieved a higher frequency of wins.

+### Summary of training

+Trainning tachnics applyeds:

+- Linear regression simple
+- Linear regression with standard scaller
+- Lasso regression with Hyperparameters alphas
+- Ridge regresion with Hyperparameters alphas
+- polynomial features to regularization model

+### Result of experiments

+The best result is the Lasso regression with alphas 0.01, the accuracy of this regression is 0.21169758924190396, but this result is very low, due to this it was concluded that it is impossible to predict the number of goals, at least with these dataset

 ### hypothesis